 Perth Culture – Australia is the sixth largest country in the world and is a continent by itself.
 Australia is in the Indian and Pacific Oceans.
 It measures 4,000 km. from the east to west coast and 3,200 km from north to south.
 The coastline is 36,735 km all the way around.
 Western Australia is the largest state of Australia.
 Perth is located at the southwest corner of Australia.

 The population of Western Australia is almost 2 million while Perth has over 1.3 million inhabitants.

 In terms of ethnic origin over 80% are classed as AAustralian, 12% British, over 2% New Zealander plus others.
 The main language is English.

 Westerners only came to Western Australia in the early 1800’s but it is reckoned that Aborigines lived in the Perth area over 40,000 years ago.
 Their culture has suffered much but in the last 30 years or so measures have been introduced to protect it and promote this rich heritage.
 One element of their culture is that they focus on their origins and see the forces and powers that created the world as their creative ancestors.

 The Art Gallery of Western Australia

 Telephone (08) 9492 6600

 This Gallery has hundreds of paintings, sculpture, craft etc of Aboriginal Art (there are also other Australian and international pieces).
 The Gallery is situated in the Cultural Centre near the bus and railways stations on Roe Street in the centre of Perth.

-hollow logs drums and of course the didgeridoo (didjeridu).
+The tribes of Aboriginals have their own heritage of music using such instruments as boomerangs, hollow logs drums and of course the didgeridoo (didjeridu).